PoCInnovation/Whitecomet-Research/Polymorphic/Windows-PE/README.md

 # Differences with the Linux version :
 - In order to change page permissions (`change_section_permission.c`) we needed to change the functions called to some equivalent.
 - We don't use a bool to know wether it's the first time the program is running, we just strcmp one of the keys with a determined value.
-- Now we can get the base memory address from the binary itself (generally 0x400000 like Linux).
+- Now we can get the base memory address from the binary itself (generally 0x400000).
 But it can change with different systems.
 - We don't read(argv[0]) but GetModuleHandle(NULL)
 - AntiViruses don't really care about Linux, so Windows protection is a lot better and harder to bypass :
   - We added two techniques : Allocating too much memory, to not run the program on simulated environements aswell as checking the name of the binary (if it's PEFile_tests.exe), cause if it isn't, it means we're probably in an AV system.
-  - A process can't delete a file it's been run from on Windows, which is a problem for a program that rewrites itself.
-So we create some temporary files which we rename during execution, which is not the best solution but kind of works.
+  - On Windows, a process can't delete a file that is already running, which is a problem for a program that rewrites itself.
+So we create some temporary files which we rename during execution, which is not the best solution but works for our proof of concept.